Bitcoin-ABC/bitcoin-abc/apps/the-overmind/README.md

 [x] Add support for airdropping a token to users that register [x] Include XEC with register airdrop
-[x] App should have env vars for an admin channel (for admin alerts) [] 24-hr cron job to ensure all registered users have at least 1000 XEC [] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [] Add support for likes, a way for any registered user to send tokens to any registered user by emoji reacting to their msg or replying with an emoji
+[x] App should have env vars for an admin channel (for admin alerts) [x] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [x] Add database-only support for likes and dislikes [] Add token tx support for likes and dislikes.
-[] Add support for dislike, a way for any registered user to TAKE tokens from any registered user.
 This must have spam protection, i.e. a "downvote" must cost the downvoting user something as well.
-Downvote decrements should go to a bot treasury
+Downvote decrements should go to a bot treasury.
+[] 24-hr cron job to ensure all registered users have at least 1000 XEC [] CI deployments
+[] Launch
 [] Add admin features to airdrop from the bot treasury or super react [] Add arbitrary tipping
 [] Mute users below certain token balances